weecology/data-sharing-paper/data_sharing_ms.md

 Themes
 ------
 1. Make individual files as easy to understand and work with as possible
-2. Make it as easy as possible to combine you data with other datasets
+2. Make it as easy as possible to combine your data with other datasets
 3. Make it easy to find and use your data

 Introduction